sparrowcode/PermissionsKit/README.md

 Watch timelaps how I design UI for this pod [on YouTube](https://youtu.be/1mDdX7fQRv4).

-If you like the project, do not forget to `put star ★` or help visit my store for iOS developers:
+If you like the project, do not forget to `put star ★` or visit my store for iOS developers:

 [![xcode-shop.com](https://github.com/ivanvorobei/SPPermission/blob/master/Resources/Buttons/Xcode%20Shop%20Button%20-%201.svg)](https://xcode-shop.com)